-Call Today to Schedule a Free Initial Consultation with a Reputable Lawyer for Help in Your Norristown Expungement
+Call Today to Schedule a Free Initial Consultation with a Reputable Expungement Attorneys in Norristown, PA

 If you are interested in exploring the opportunity for obtaining an expungement in Norristown under the expanded Pennsylvania statute, call or contact our offices today to schedule a free initial consultation to discuss your case.
 Our experienced Norristown expungement lawyers can help you evaluate whether you are eligible for an expungement, prepare the relevant documentation and advocate on your behalf every step of the way.

 Both the new limited expungement law and the old expungement law remain valid law in Pennsylvania.
 Under the “old” law, the availability of expungement in Pennsylvania was extremely limited.
 The new limited expungement law creates an additional class of circumstances under which expungement is possible.
 The primary difference between the new law, which became effective in October 2016, and the old law is the way your criminal records are treated.
 If you qualify for expungement under the old law, your entire record is destroyed.
 Under the new law, it is sealed so that it can only be accessed by the relevant law enforcement authorities.
 When it comes to professional licensing committees, if your case is handled under the new law, the licensing authority itself will determine whether it will accept the expungement.